Not My Job: 'Mad Men' Creator Matthew Weiner Gets Quizzed On Glad Men

 WEINER: And that was a multi-billion dollar industry that had resonated in the culture beyond many - higher than expectations for anybody for their art form.

-WEINER: I came on as a writer on it - yes.
+WEINER: I ended up as a writer on it - yes.
 And the "Mad Men" script got me my job.

-SAGAL: I have to ask, 'cause, I mean, let's face it.
-Compared to the people in "Mad Men," the Sopranos were like a happy-go-lucky crew of small businessman, you know?
+SAGAL: Well, I have to ask - 'cause, I mean, let's face it - compared to the people in "Mad Men," the Sopranos were, like, a happy-go-lucky crew of small businessman, you know?
 They were awesome.

 WEINER: (Laughter).
 It was a lot worse when you get fired on "The Sopranos" though 'cause you're in a trunk.